Charles Oliver

 Directories

-Charles was the winner of the ‘Junior of the Year’ award in the inaugural Legal 500 Scotland Awards 2023.
+Charles was the winner of the “Junior of the Year” award in the inaugural Legal 500 Scotland Awards 2023.
+He was again nominated for the award in 2024.

-Charles is also double-ranked as a “Rising Star” by Legal 500 (2024) in the practice areas of Commercial Disputes and Property, and Planning and Construction.
+Charles is also treble-ranked as a “Leading Junior” by Legal 500 (2025) in the practice areas of Commercial Disputes; Property, and Planning and Construction; and Personal injury and medical negligence.
 He is reported on as follows:

 'Charles is a very intelligent advocate who can quickly get to the heart of a dispute.
 He is well received by judges.'
 (Commercial Disputes, Legal 500 2024)